-The rural setting-- 135 hectares (350 acres) of rolling hills, forest and farmland-- provides an inspiring backdrop for families with children to enjoy engaging activities (and restful lounging).
+The rural setting - 135 hectares (350 acres) of rolling hills, forest and farmland - provides an inspiring backdrop for families with children to enjoy engaging activities (and restful lounging).

-Staff are ever on hand from the early hours, and will prior arrangement are happy to entertain children 4 years old and up whilst parents treat themselves to a well-deserved lie-in.
+Staff are ever on hand from the early hours, and with prior arrangement are happy to entertain children 4 years old and up whilst parents treat themselves to a well-deserved lie-in.
 Mornings, for example, are a lovely time for a walk to the playground before the day gets hot and the birds are out in full force.
 At breakfast the buffet is designed to have choices that include options for youngsters.